DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop4/Part_IV.md

     * 'Illegible/unmarked','Illegible'
     * 'Miscellaneous','misc.'

-* Feature observations: there are multiple different spellings and abbreviations for the same features.
-   * 'F166','Fea 166','Feature 166'

 * Artifact Type Observations: there are different spellings for the same types.
    * "ccware", "Creamware", "Creamware, bowl"
    * "White ware", "Whiteware", "Whiteware, annular", "Whiteware, mocha"